GitMew/C-RISCV-MDs/s1_C-pointers.md

 ## Pointers
 - As a warm-up, consider the following peculiarity: all numbers have a size and a value.
 Strangely, those don't have to match: a number's value can indicate the size of another number.
     - E.g.: the number `111` in binary has a size of 3 and a value of 7.
-It represents, for example, the size of `1000101`, but not its own size.
+It represents, for example, the size of `1000101` (in bits), but not its own size.
 - Similarly, each piece of data stored in memory has an address and a value.
 A value can represent the address to another value, even if it's not its own address.
 We call a value which has as its meaning the address of another value, a *pointer* or *reference*.
     - Practically, pointers are always integers, because addresses are.
 However, use of pointers is so common that they have their own C types, which have some special functionality as we will see.
     - Again, remember: pointers are just data of which the values have a special meaning.
 They, like other data, have an address themselves: indeed, a pointer pointing to a pointer exists.